 As if the emotional pain weren’t enough, such wrongful deaths can bring about real economic hardships for families due to medical and funeral costs as well as the loss of the deceased person’s wages, benefits, and contributions to the household.

-To compensate for these losses, North Carolina laws allow surviving family members or other “personal representatives” of the deceased person to seek compensation from the people or entities who caused the wrongful death.
+To compensate for these losses, you may be thinking of suing for wrongful death.
+North Carolina laws allow surviving family members or other personal representatives of the deceased person to seek compensation from the people or entities who caused the wrongful death.

 The dedicated legal team at Myers Law Firm understands that wrongful death is among the most devastating things that can happen to a family.
-If a loved one has been killed due to someone else’s negligence, we can help you fight for justice and compensation for your losses.
+If a loved one has been killed due to someone else’s negligence, we can help you fight for justice and compensation for your losses by filing a wrongful death lawsuit.

 You Deserve Compensation for Wrongful Death